-There are often situations in a criminal case when evidence the prosecution plans to use was obtained illegally in violation of certain constitutional rights.
-An experienced and zealous defense advocate will file a motion with the court asking that the evidence be suppressed.
+If evidence the prosecution plans to use appears to be obtained illegally in violation of certain constitutional rights, Amber Bellante will proceed to challenge the arrest and search and seizure of you, your property, your vehicle, or your dwelling.
+Amber Bellante will be your zealous defense advocate and will file a motion with the court asking that the evidence be suppressed.

 If the court grants the motion to suppress, the prosecution cannot use the evidence in pursuing the case or at trial.
 If the suppressed evidence is all the evidence the prosecution was planning to use at trial, the charges will be dismissed.

-Examples of situations where motions to dimiss are necessary
+Examples of situations where motions to dismiss are necessary

-- Motions to suppress illegally seized evidence: If law enforcement officers searched your home, car or person without a warrant, the search may have violated your Fourth Amendment rights.
-There are a few exceptions to the warrant requirement, but the prosecution has a high hurdle to jump over in convincing a court that a warrant was not necessary.
+- Motions to suppress illegally seized evidence: If law enforcement officers searched your home, car, or person without a warrant, the search may have violated your Fourth Amendment rights.
 There are also situations when a warrant was illegally obtained.

-- Motion to suppress a suggestive identification procedure: Eyewitness identification is often unreliable.
-For example, a witness describes the defendant as having a moustache and then is called to the station to look at photos of six men to see if the witness can identify the defendant.
-Only one of the six men has a moustache.
+- Motion to suppress a suggestive identification procedure: Eyewitness identification can be unreliable.
+For example, a witness describes the defendant as having a mustache and then is called to the station to look at photos of six men to see if the witness can identify the defendant.
+Only one of the six men has a mustache.
 In this situation, a motion to suppress the identification would be appropriate.

-Attorney Amber Bellante has more than one office and works as both a Sacramento attorney and a San Diego lawyer.
-For more than a decade, she has dedicated her career to defending people against criminal charges.
-She is committed to fight for your liberty and all of your constitutional rights.
-When appropriate, she will bring a motion to suppress and zealously work to be sure that illegally obtained evidence is suppressed.
+Attorney Amber Bellante has more than one office and works as both a Sacramento area attorney and a San Diego lawyer.
+For more than two decades, she has dedicated her career to defending people against criminal charges.
+She is committed to fighting for your liberty and constitutional rights.
+When appropriate, she will bring a motion to suppress and zealously work on your behalf to be sure that illegally obtained evidence is suppressed.